vim-volt/volt/README.md

 `-l` works like all installed plugins are specified (the repositories list is read from `$VOLTPATH/lock.json`).
 `-u` updates specified plugins.

-To update specified plugin only:
+Or, update only specified plugin(s) as follows:

 ```
 $ volt get -u tyru/caw.vim